 Ivan started teaching private lessons during high school and went on to major in Performance Pedagogy in college.
-During his collegiate years, he was also a teaching assistant in the Jazz Improvisors Lab and in Contemporary Musical Practices, a twenty-first century music theory course at Hampshire College.
+During his collegiate years, he was also a teaching assistant in the Jazz Improvisors’ Lab and in Contemporary Musical Practices, a twenty-first century music theory course at Hampshire College.
 He taught rock band classes at a summer camp in Maine for kids ages 7-13 and worked on his thesis by teaching piano and guitar in a public school in Massachusetts for grades 7-12.

 Ivan is personable and well-equipped to share his knowledge about the many facets of music theory and technique, and loves to devote his time to the study of all things music.
 He particularly enjoys new music, and he prides himself on keeping a very open mind.
-When Ivan meets his students, he creates lessons and finds pieces best suited for the individual student, their learning style, and their music interests.
-He believes that patience and persistence are the best techniques to turn anyone into a great musician.
+When Ivan meets his students, he creates lessons and finds pieces best suited for the individual, their learning style, and their music interests.
+He believes that patience and persistence are the best tools to turn anyone into a great musician.